cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryVoteByProposalVoterRequest"></a>
+<a name="cosmos.group.v1beta1.QueryVoteByProposalVoter"></a>

-### QueryVoteByProposalVoterRequest
+### QueryVoteByProposalVoter
-QueryVoteByProposalVoterResponse is the Query/VoteByProposalVoter request type.
+QueryVoteByProposalVoter is the Query/VoteByProposalVoter request type.

 | Field | Type | Label | Description |